T-NOVA/TeNOR/README.md

 #Getting started

 ## Steps
 1. Install the prerequisites (Ruby and MongoDB).
-The installation of these requirements is provided a script inside the `dependencies` folder.
-Use the `install_dependencies.sh` script if you want to install it automatically.
+You can install it using the script located inside the `dependencies` folder.
+Use the `install_dependencies.sh` script for automatic installation.
 2. Install TeNOR (internal dependencies and configurations).
 Installation script provided in the root folder `tenor_install.sh`.
 3. Start TeNOR.
-4. Register the internal modules (automatic) and external modules (Mapping, mAPI, WICM, VIMMonitoring, Netfloc...).
+4. Register external modules if installed (Mapping, mAPI, WICM, VIMMonitoring, Netfloc...).
 5. Register a Network Function Virtualisation Infrastructure Point of Presence (NFVI-PoP) inserting the Openstack credentials into the authentication module.
 6. Test deploying a sample NSD/VNFD to the inserted NFVI-PoP.

 ## Installation
-We provide an installation script for Ubuntu 14.04 that helps with the installation of Ruby and MongoDB.
+We provide an installation script for Ubuntu 14.04 that helps with the installation of Ruby, MongoDB and RabbitMq.

 In order to install Ruby and MongoDB execute the following script:
 ```